bhargav-bkpatel/sanity-plugin-seo/README.md

 ---

-## Pro Features
+## Pro Features — Coming Soon

+> Pro features are coming soon.
+Watch the [npm package](https://www.npmjs.com/package/sanity-plugin-seo) or star the repository to get notified when they launch.

 ### SERP Preview

-Renders a pixel-accurate Google search result mockup (desktop and mobile) using the document's meta title, description, and URL.
-Updates live as you type.
+Shows a live Google search result mockup in both **desktop** and **mobile** view — toggled with a tab switcher.
+Title and description are pixel-width-truncated to match how Google actually cuts them off, so you see exactly what searchers will see before you publish.

 ### Schema.org Wizard

-Guided form for 30+ structured data types — all eligible for Google Rich Results:
+A guided form for 30 structured data types, all eligible for Google Rich Results:

-Article, Product, FAQ Page, Local Business, Event, Organization, Web Page, Video, Recipe, Person, Course, Job Posting, Breadcrumb, Blog Post, News Article, How-To Guide, Review, Software/App, Book, Movie, Service, Professional Service, Medical Condition, Dataset, Podcast, Podcast Episode, Tourist Attraction, Accommodation, Sports Team, Collection Page, About Page
+Article / Blog Post, Product, FAQ Page, Local Business, Event, Organization, Web Page, Video, Recipe, Person / Author, Course, Job Posting, Breadcrumb, Blog Post, News Article, How-To Guide, Review, Software / App, Book, Movie / Film, Service, Professional Service, Medical Condition, Dataset, Podcast, Podcast Episode, Tourist Attraction, Accommodation / Hotel, Sports Team, Collection Page, About Page

-Each type surfaces only the fields relevant to it.
-A live **JSON-LD preview** shows the exact `<script type="application/ld+json">` block that will be rendered, with a completion counter showing how many fields are filled.
+Each type shows only the fields relevant to it.
+The output is a live **JSON-LD preview** — the exact `<script type="application/ld+json">` block that will render on your page — updated in real time as you type.

 ### Advanced Validation

-Runs 7 automated checks against your document on every save and surfaces actionable fix buttons:
+Runs 7 checks on the current document and surfaces one-click fix buttons for the issues that can be auto-resolved:

 | Check | Auto-fixable |
 |---|:---:|